Thimilius/Hyperion/docs/RENDER_ENGINE.md

 That includes meshes, shaders, materials, textures, ...
 The data for shaders and materials is always copied which is usually fine as it is quite lightweight.
 The bigger data from meshes and textures is ONLY copied when the asset is set to _AssetDataAccess::ReadAndWrite_.
-In the case where the asset is set to _AssetDataAccess::None_ or _AssetDataAccess::Write_, the data can simply be moved and n
+In the case where the asset is set to _AssetDataAccess::None_ or _AssetDataAccess::Write_, the data can simply be moved.

 ### Render Object Context
 The **RenderObjectContext** is the interaction point between the ECS and the rendering engine.
-Render systems take the different components and extract every object, camera, light, etc. and copies it into the context It can be thought of as the snapshot of the simulated world with all the data required to render it.
+Render systems take the different components and extract every object, camera, light, etc. and copies it into the context.
+It can be thought of as the snapshot of the simulated world with all the data required to render it.

 ### Render Pipeline Context